invisibleacropolis-ops/NagaKang/docs/qa/audio_velocity_crossfade_listening.md

 ## Choir pad comparison notes

 - Captures `choir_pad_soft.wav` and `choir_pad_bold.wav` are archived in
-  `docs/assets/audio/README.md` with LUFS metadata and the rehearsal NAS path.
+  `docs/assets/audio/README.md` with LUFS metadata, NAS paths, and the new S3 mirror references listed in `sampler_s3_manifest.json`.
 - The choir set smeared transitions at the 12-step string preset.
 Dropping to a 10-step crossfade restored breathiness without exposing layer boundaries.
 - When stacking strings and choir pads, keep the choir sampler tagged as